SOFIA-USRA/sofia_redux/README.rst

 `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause license.

-See the licenses folder for more information.
+See the LICENSE.rst for more information.